Moustakick/OpenIGTLink-Client-Unity-XR/README.md

 #### Controller Controls

-- **Inner Triggers**: Use these triggers to grasp and move objects within reach.
+- **Inner Triggers** : Use these triggers to grasp and move objects within reach.
-- **Back Triggers**: Use these triggers to select items on the user interface or manipulate objects with rays.
+- **Back Triggers** : Use these triggers to select items on the user interface or manipulate objects with rays.
+- **'X' button** : Press 'X' to remove the grabbed item.

 #### Hand Controls

-- **Ray Mode**:
+- **Ray Mode** :
   - Transition into ray mode by clawing your thumb and index.
   - Pinch gestures with the rays enable object grabbing or UI selection.
 - **Direct Object Interaction**: